-The real estate market is always changing, and the inventory metric is a major indicator of how healthy the market in your area is.
-The HtAG inventory levels measure the number of properties sold over the past 4 quarters divided by the current stock on market.
+The real estate market is always changing.
+Inventory metric (also known as months of supply) is a major indicator of how healthy the market is in a suburb.
+The HtAG inventory levels measure the average number of properties sold per month over a year divided by the current stock on market.

 This metric helps real estate agents to understand whether or not they can expect more buyers to show interest in their listings.
 It is also a great supply indicator for property investors looking to evaluate a real estate market before buying an investment property.

-Recently there has been a decrease in inventory levels in real estate around Australia due to backed up demand caused by extended covid lockdowns.
-Returning expats are also creating additional demand not seen in previous years which is exhausting the inventory levels much quicker than before.
+Recently there has been a decrease in inventory levels in real estate around Australia.
+Real estate agents believe that this is due to backed up demand caused by extended lockdowns.
+Returning expats are also creating additional demand not seen in previous years, which is exhausting the inventory levels much quicker than before.

-- Lower inventory levels mean that buyers are buying more properties than real estate agents are putting on the market.
-This is a good indication of an active real estate market, where real estate agents have to compete for listings and property prices increase as demand exceeds the limited supply.
+Lower inventory levels mean that buyers are buying more properties than real estate agents are putting on the market.
+This is a good indication of an active real estate market, where property prices increase as demand exceeds the supply.

-- A higher inventory means fewer homes are sold.
-This can point to a real estate market that is less competitive where properties remain listed for a longer time without the buyer agiotage.
+A higher inventory means fewer homes are sold.
+This can point to a real estate market that is less competitive, where properties remain on the market for longer.

 The lower the inventory, the tighter the supply is in the relevant property market.
-The rule of thumb is that markets with 1 quarter or less of inventory levels are good selections for property investors.
+The rule of thumb is that markets with 1 quarter (3 months) or less of inventory levels present good ROI opportunities for property investors.
 The capital growth metric of these suburbs is typically trending upwards.

 The answer is: “It depends.”

-There are sub-markets within markets, so even though the overall trend is up, there are always pockets of real estate that are either lagging behind the general trend, or in some cases moving in the opposite direction.
+There are sub-markets within markets.
+Even though the overall trend is up, there are always pockets of real estate that are either lagging behind the general trend, or in some cases moving in the opposite direction.
 As the inventory metric is a lead indicator for price movements, it’s important to measure whether it is increasing or decreasing compared to previous quarters.

 Some suburbs have as low as 0.5 quarters (1.5 months) of inventory levels for houses.
 Red markers to the right indicate the 95% quantiles of the distribution.
 You should definitely avoid markets to the right of these red lines i.e. inventory levels of 2.5 quarters and above.